bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Results

 \subsection{bioSBM explains the hierarchical organization of the chromatin in terms of epigenomic marks}

+The first output of the inference procedure is a set of $K$-dimensional ($K=7$ for GM12878) {\it mixed-membership} probability vectors $\theta_i$ for all the genomic bins in the training data.
+These vectors represent the probabilistic community membership of each genomic region.

-To evaluate the biological relevance of the communities identified by our model, we performed $k$-means clustering on the MAP membership vectors $\theta_i$.
-Clustering into two groups allowed us to compare these clusters to known A/B compartments, while varying the number of clusters, depending on the number of significantly present subcompartments in each chromosome, enabled comparisons with the subcompartments defined by Rao et al.~\cite{rao_3d_2014}.
+To facilitate biological interpretation, we perform a separate clustering step on these vectors using $k$-means clustering~\cite{lloydLeastSquaresQuantization1982}, to obtain discrete labels.
+Clustering into two groups allowed us to compare these clusters to known A/B compartments, while setting the number of clusters to 6 enabled comparisons both with the subcompartments defined by Rao {\it et al.}~\cite{rao_3d_2014} and the Interaction Profile Groups (IPGs) computed with the algorithm by Spracklin {\it et al.}~\cite{spracklinDiverseSilentChromatin2023} (see Sec.~S2.E in SM~\cite{SMnote}).

-The results of the clustering showed a significant overlap with known biological annotations.
+The results of the clustering showed a significant overlap with the established biological annotations.
 Fig.~\ref{fig:clustering_of_membership_vectors} illustrates this comparison for chromosomes 16 and 19.
-Both the binary subdivision in A/B compartments and the more granular classification in subcompartments can be captured from the full mixed membership vectors inferred by our model.
-Further validation of the inferred communities was performed by assessing the enrichment of each k-means-derived cluster in the biochemical features $x_i$.
-These enrichments were compared to those observed in A/B compartments and subcompartments annotations (see Fig.~\ref{fig:enrichment_with_covariates}), where we can see a near-perfect agreement of bioSBM results with the enrichment of the binary A/B classification and a very good agreement with the enrichment of the subcompartments defined by~\cite{rao_3d_2014}.
+The binary subdivision in A/B compartments as well as the more granular classification in subcompartments or IPGs can be captured from the full mixed membership vectors inferred by our model (see Fig.~S9 in SM~\cite{SMnote} a comparison of centrome distances of the various clusters.).
+Further validation of the inferred communities was performed by assessing the enrichment (see Sec.~S2.C in SM~\cite{SMnote} for details) of each $k$-mean-derived cluster in the biochemical features $x_i$.
+These enrichments were compared (see Fig.~\ref{fig:enrichment_with_covariates}) to those observed in A/B compartments, subcompartments, and annotations from~\cite{spracklinDiverseSilentChromatin2023}, where we can see a near-perfect agreement of the discretized bioSBM results with the enrichment of the binary A/B classification and a very good agreement with the enrichment of the subcompartments defined by~\cite{rao_3d_2014}and the IPGs..